tanmatt/QuoteOfTheDay/README.md

 - Mon Sep  9 07:00:07 2024 | A man is relieved and gay when he has put his heart into his work and done his best but what he has said or done otherwise shall give him no peace. - Ralph Waldo Emerson
 - Tue Sep 10 07:00:03 2024 | I quote others only in order to better express myself. - Michel de Montaigne
 - Wed Sep 11 07:00:04 2024 | The fickleness of the women I love is only equalled by the infernal constancy of the women who love me. - George Bernard Shaw
+- Thu Sep 12 07:00:04 2024 | It seems like every time you come up something happens to bring you back down. - Tupac Shakur